TRAVEL PHOTOGRAPHY WITH CHILDREN: THE GOLDEN RULES OF ELLEN WISSINK

 In addition, I like to place my children far away from the middle of the picture, in a corner somewhere.
 Or precisely in the middle (for instance in reflection photographs).
 Half heads, severed legs; I will allow it all, as long as it’s not boring and as long as your lines are clean.

 There is one last golden rule of travel photography that I have ignored: ‘only take lightweight photography equipment with you’.
-I use a heavy SLR and a huge lens attached to it, so it’s not very lightweight.
+I still use a heavy SLR and a huge lens attached to it, so it’s not very lightweight.
 I may not take as much with me as before (no large camera bag, tripod, extra lenses, filters etc.), but what I do take is exactly what I need.